 Another thing that you need to be concerned with is protein.
 Some gluten-free diets can be relatively low in protein when compared with diets.
 Protein is extremely important for building muscle, skin, bones, etc. Protein deficiency is a real issue that those on gluten-free diets need to be concerned about.

-People with allergies have to avoid certain kinds of food, or else they risk suffering a severe allergic reaction.
-Since using the same utensils and cooking equipment to cook food with allergy causing ingredients can result in an allergic reaction, people with allergies have learned to be cautious about cross contamination.
+People with food allergies have to avoid certain kinds of food, or else they risk suffering a severe allergic reaction.
+Since using the same utensils and cooking equipment to cook food with allergy-causing ingredients can result in an allergic reaction, people with allergies have learned to be cautious about cross-contamination.
 Now, you may think that does not apply to someone a gluten-free

 diet, but you would be wrong.

-Cross contamination is a real issue that people on strict diets, like gluten-free diets, need to be aware of.
-If you primarily do your own cooking, then you do not need to be concerned about cross contamination.
-But, if you eat out at restaurants a lot and/or if you have someone else in your house who does not follow a gluten-free lifestyle, then cross contamination becomes a much bigger
+Cross-contamination is a real issue that people on strict diets, like gluten-free diets, need to be aware of.
+If you primarily do your own cooking, then you do not need to be concerned about cross-contamination.
+But, if you eat out at restaurants a lot and/or if you have someone else in your house who does not follow a gluten-free lifestyle, then cross-contamination becomes a much bigger issue.

-The way to avoid this is to be extra cautious when out at restaurants.
+The way to avoid this is to be extra cautious when out.
 Restaurants may have gluten-free options available, but unless you specifically mention that you are not allowed to eat gluten, then they may not go to the trouble of using different utensils.
 If you specifically mention to your server that you are on a gluten-free diet, then usually most restaurants will be willing to accommodate you.
-When it comes to home cooking, the solution may be to buy separate cooking tools and clearly label them “to be used with gluten” and “gluten-free.”
+When it comes to home cooking, the solution may be to buy separate cooking tools and clearly label them “to be used with gluten” and “gluten free.”